lumen-org/modelbase/README.md

 # README #

-A Probability Model Backend for Python and the Web.
+A SQL-like interface for python and the web to query data together with probability models on the data.

 Version: 0.9